-- 103. The Office stated in its Strategic Plan (June 2012-2015) that it intended to evaluate whether a focused and limited set of indicators might be suitable for the Office.
+- 112. The Office stated in its Strategic Plan (June 2012 2015) that it intended to evaluate whether a focused and limited set of indicators might be suitable for the Office.
 Such indicators would help the Office obtain more focused information on its performance, and how the strategy is being implemented.
-They would also assist the Office to report on its performance to its stakeholders. - 104.
+They would also assist the Office to report on its performance to its stakeholders. - 113.
 The Office has developed a generic performance measurement framework of interrelated indicators.
 The Office identified over 60 possible indicators after reviewing potentially relevant performance indicators.
 From these, it selected 14 indicators.
-The Office has received positive feedback on this framework and its start-up set of indicators from the other organs and external experts.
-The framework identifies all areas that are relevant to the performance of the Office.
+The Office has received positive feedback on its generic framework and its start-up set of indicators from the other organs and external experts.
+The generic framework identifies all areas that are relevant to the performance of the Office.
 In this sense, it provides a comprehensive overview.
-However, not all relevant areas are sufficiently within the Office's control and as such cannot be a reliable indicator of the Office's performance.
+However, not all relevant areas are sufficiently within the Office's control, and as such cannot be a reliable indicator of the Office's performance.
 For instance, the Office contributes to the reduction of crime through its preliminary examinations, investigations and prosecutions.
-But the actual evolution of crime in situation countries, assuming one could accurately measure this, depends on many other factors and actors than the Office's intervention.
-For instance, crime figures might go down due to the opening of a new investigation but this decrease may equally be due to the presence of international forces, international or economic pressure or because the objectives of the campaign of one of the fighting groups have been achieved.
+But the actual evolution of crimes in situation countries, assuming this could be accurately measured, depends on a number factors and actors unrelated to the Office's intervention.
+For instance, crime figures might go down due to the opening of a new ICC investigation but this decrease may equally be due to the presence of international forces, international or economic pressure or because the objectives of the campaign of one of the fighting groups have been achieved.
 The model therefore clearly distinguishes between what the Office sufficiently controls (highlighted in green) and other factors beyond its control: